 The Palace Gardens

 In the luxuriant gardens, the betrothal celebrations are lavish and colorful.
-Solar has risen far, with his parents and younger brother flush with pride, but he is tentative and reluctant, for he can find no way out of his dilemma.
-Arrayed in jewels and rich silks, the princess Gamzatti is radiant, but Solar finds only unhappiness in her beauty.
+Solor has risen far, with his parents and younger brother flush with pride, but he is tentative and reluctant, for he can find no way out of his dilemma.
+Arrayed in jewels and rich silks, the princess Gamzatti is radiant, but Solor finds only unhappiness in her beauty.
 Ajah’s devious plan works splendidly.
-Heartbroken at Solar’s betrayal, Nikiya dances for the couple.
+Heartbroken at Solor’s betrayal, Nikiya dances for the couple.
 At the conclusion, as she embraces the basket, she is fatally bitten.
-Solar swears eternal love, but she dies in his arms.
-The Rajah orders Solar removed, and as Gamzatti rushes from the gardens, the Brahmin, overcome, embraces the dead body of Nikiya.
+Solor swears eternal love, but she dies in his arms.
+The Rajah orders Solor removed, and as Gamzatti rushes from the gardens, the Brahmin, overcome, embraces the dead body of Nikiya.

 Scene 1.
 A Room in the Palace

 Under guard, Solor lies restless and tortured at his fate.
 His younger brother attempts to console him but Solar is desperate.
 He calls for the fakir Kalum.
 With his assortment of mind-numbing drugs, Kalum assures Solor that by smoking the hookah he will see Nikiya.

 In a narcoleptic haze, Solor is taken by the God of Dreams to the underworld where he is briefly united with Nikiya.

 Awakened to reality, Solor is commanded by the Rajah to marry Gamzatti or see his family murdered.
 There is no way out.
 He agrees.